BunnyNabbit/voxel-telephone/astro-website/src/help/en/gameplay/cmd-main.md

 ---
 title: "/main"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/main` command teleports the player to the hub level or their homebase."
+summary: "Teleports the player to the hub level or their homebase."
 ---

 # /main